PeterWaher/IoTGateway/Waher.IoTGateway/Root/Settings/XMPP.md

 <p id="ConnectMessage">Press the Connect button to try the connection.</p>
 <p id="ConnectError" class="error" style="display:none">Unable to connect to the server.
 Please verify your connection details and try again.</p>
+<p id="WarningMessage" class="error" style="display:none">The server lacks certain feaures (see below).
+If you continue, any application functions relying on such features will not be available.</p>
 <p id="NextMessage" class="message" style="display:none">Connection successful.
 Press the Next button to save settings and continue.</p>

 <button type='button' onclick='ConnectToHost()'>Connect</button>